 What is Spousal Support in Douglas County in Omaha, Nebraska?

 In a lot of divorce matters, spousal support is a big focal point.
 This is particularly true when one spouse has been a stay-at-home parent and has not worked in recent years.
 While there are no specific guidelines or requirements for spousal support in Nebraska, that doesn’t mean that spouses are not entitled to seek it.
-However, in order for a court to award spousal support to the requesting party, they must demonstrate the need of financial support and that the other spouse is capable of paying.
+However, in order for a court to award spousal support to the requesting party, they must demonstrate the need for financial support and that the other spouse is capable of paying.

 It is vital that you have an experienced lawyer on your side who understands the law and will zealously work to protect your interests.
 At Stange Law Firm, PC, we represent clients throughout Douglas County from our office in Omaha, Nebraska in all types of spousal support matters.
 No matter which side of the case you are on, we are committed to doing everything in our power to secure the most favorable possible result on your behalf.